Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 #### What a wonderful way to start the day.

 59:17
-And I tell people to look at their work setting, are they expressing gratitude and receiving gratitude in their workplace.
+I tell people to look at their work setting, are they expressing gratitude and receiving gratitude in their workplace.

 In many of the places that I work, they just can't even imagine it.
 For example, I was working in a big business in Madison, Wisconsin.